-In a rare opportunity, LAX-Files Author and XFN Correspondant Erica Fraga sat down to talk to filmmaker and entrepreneur R.W.
+In a rare opportunity, LAX-Files Author and XFN Correspondent Erica Fraga sat down to talk to filmmaker and entrepreneur R.W.
 Goodwin.
-He's one of the most prolific directors and producers from The X-Files.
+He worked with the show during Seasons 1 through 5 and is one of the most prolific directors and producers from The X-Files.
 He also directed and produced the recent Alien Trespass with Eric McCormack and Robert Patrick.

 Learn how he has also taken a new venture as an entrepreneur with his own invention!

 Enjoy this very candid and rare interview from his and Sheila Larken's home.

 Also look for Sheila Larken's interview posted before this one!